mrpritt/fairlandallocation/README.md

 ## Source code

 The code is contained in the subdirectory `src`.
-You need to Boost libraries to compile.
+You need the [Boost libraries](https://www.boost.org) to compile.
 To build:
 ```bash
 cd src; make -j
 ```